My finances, my projects, my life

 • marketing, public relations, media relations, social networking strategy, etc.

-This section covers (e.g. in the form of a schedule) the major stages of launching your business and the associated deliverables and planned implementation costs for each of these stages.
+This section explains how you will go about achieving your goals.
+It covers, for example in the form of a schedule, the major stages of launching your business and the associated deliverables and planned implementation costs for each of these stages.

 While your business contacts may pay close attention to your strengths and opportunities, they look even more closely at your project’s risks or even its weaknesses.
 Do not let them discover your challenges by themselves; maintain control by preparing this SWOT analysis yourself, focusing in particular on: